What a bottle of ivermectin reveals about the shadowy world of COVID telemedicine

 Just before Christmas, a right-wing journalist named Ben Bergquam became seriously ill with COVID-19.

-"My Christmas gift was losing my [sense of] taste and smell and having a 105 degree fever, and just feeling like garbage," Bergquam said in a Facebook video that he shot as he lay in a California hospital, struggling to breathe.
+"My Christmas gift was losing my [sense of] taste and smell and having a 105 degree fever, and just feeling like garbage," Bergquam said in a Facebook video that he shot as he lay in a California hospital.

 "It's scary.
 When you can't breathe, it's not a fun place to be," he said.